silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

 In this tutorial, you use Terraform to deploy {{site.data.keyword.Bluemix_notm}} classic infrastructure components that you use to set up a WordPress sample app by using Ansible.
 In particular, you will:

 - Set up your environment and all the software that you need for your sample WordPress app, such as Terraform, {{site.data.keyword.Bluemix_notm}} Provider plug-in, and Ansible.
-- Provision {{site.data.keyword.Bluemix_notm}} classoc infrastructure components for your WordPress sample app by using Terraform.
+- Provision {{site.data.keyword.Bluemix_notm}} classic infrastructure components for your WordPress sample app by using Terraform.
 - Import classic infrastructure resource information from Terraform to Ansible.
 - Deploy a sample WordPress app on your {{site.data.keyword.Bluemix_notm}} classic infrastructure with Ansible.
 - Use Ansible to finalize the setup of your WordPress app.